isomerpages/cris-corp/_about/Whistle Blowing.md

 permalink: /whistleblowing/
 description: ""
 ---
 When questions and concerns arise, the answers are always clear.
-You have a responsibility to Speak Up – and a right to safe methods of doing so.
+You have a responsibility to speak up – and a right to safe methods of doing so.

 Some examples of unethical situations include:

 *   Theft and Fraud
 *   Improper Accounting Practices